dennyzhang/challenges-kubernetes/README.md

 - Objective: Single node deployment for stateful service
 - Requirements:
 ```
 1. Start one mysql server service with 1 instance.
-Make sure data persist from instance crash
 2. Start one mysql client service with 2 instances.
 3. Verify mysql server resilience.
     Delete the instance, confirm another one will be started automatically.
 ```
 - Main Tech:
 - See more: [Scenario-102](./Scenario-102)